Thursday, November 21, 2024

 View of Manly from the coastal walk

-A few more minutes and I found myself out of the forest and into the suburbs near Manly.
+A few more minutes later I found myself out of the forest and into the suburbs near Manly.
 It was nighttime and I was tired of walking.
 But I was happy.
 On the ferry ride back to Sydney, while sailing at high speed past the Opera House and into Circular Quay, I felt alive and grateful.

 Allow yourself to get lost